November 21, 2025

 After a strong upswing from 2021, Wagga Wagga’s housing market has transitioned into a steady, mid-cycle phase.
 Price growth has remained moderate, while rental pressure remains high amid low vacancy and limited new supply.
 Will the city’s balanced yet tightening conditions translate into stronger price growth over the next year?
 Join us as we explore Wagga Wagga’s current market performance and outlook!

-As of November 2025, Wagga Wagga’s House Market Pressure is Moderate to High to High
+As of November 2025, Wagga Wagga’s House Market Pressure is Relatively High.

 From the six metrics in the web-chart, Wagga Wagga scores: